 Infections occur when an organism has the opportunity to overgrow and cause negative signs or symptoms.
 We have billions of bacteria all over us constantly, yet hardly ever get any infections – this is because usually all the microbes live in harmony with one another.

-How do we tell if a microbe is a pathogen or commensal (healthy or neutral)?
+How do we tell if a microbe is a pathogen or commensal (healthy or neutral), or both?

 Commensal comes from the French word commensalism, which means ‘eating at the same table’.

-Pathogens are those microbes or organisms that use our bodies to survive (just like commensal organisms do), but they alter it in a negative way.
+Pathogens are those microbes or organisms that use our bodies to survive, but their existence and proliferation causes a negative response in our body.
 In the vagina, this includes bacteria that change the pH, cause bad smells, itching, and pain, like those involved in bacterial vaginosis or aerobic vaginosis.

 Microbes have very different skills that they use to survive, and one such skill is being adaptable.
 This is a huge issue when it comes to antibiotic resistance, since many bacteria that used to be easy to kill are now very difficult to get rid of, because they have altered their genetics to prevent death by antibiotic.